Registration / Re-registration

 Please note: Students who do not receive financial aid are encouraged to log in now at mesServices.etudiant.gouv.fr to create an account and streamline your application process.

-If you enroll in multiple programs during the same academic year, this fee is only due at the time of your first enrollment.
+If you enroll in multiple programs during the same academic year, this fee is due only upon your first enrollment.

 The CVEC is a fee “intended to support the social, health, cultural, and athletic support services provided to students and to strengthen preventive health and health education initiatives designed for them.”